GTFB/Altrp/README.md

   1. Button
 + Render Template Widget on Server
 + Prevent Update Some Widgets on Forms Update
-+ Add Tooltip for Widgets
++ Add Entrance Motion Effect for Widgets

 ### 0.15.0